Exporting to the EU – A guide for Canadian business

 Goods imported into the EU must meet sanitary and phytosanitary requirements that protect human, animal and plant health.
-This chapter is an introduction to EU regulations related to food safety, and animal and plant health.

 3.1 Food safety

-EU legislation on food safety governs production, labelling and tracking through the supply chain.
+EU legislation on food safety governs production, labelling and tracking of food products through the supply chain.
 The EU also regulates the safety of food that is placed on the EU market, including imports.
-The European Food Safety Agency (EFSA) provides scientific advice on food-safety issues.
-EFSA is independent from the European Commission’s DG Health and Food Safety (DG SANTE), the directorate general in charge for food safety.
+The European Food Safety Agency (EFSA) provides fact-based advice on food-safety issues.
+The EFSA is independent from the European Commission’s directorate general responsible for food safety.